-[27] Accordingly, I am satisfied that on the evidence before me Mr I lacked the capacity to deliver professional services to the complainant due to his health, and that is a ground for complaint.
+[27] Accordingly, I am satisfied that on the evidence before me Mr I lacked the capacity to deliver professional services to the complainant, and that is a ground for complaint.
 I uphold that ground of complaint.

 Decision - upholding a ground of the complaint